9231058/CE101-C/README.md

 **Thanks to [Quera](https://quera.ir/) for supporting our course!**

-## Teaching Assistants Classes Topic
+## Teaching Assistants Classes Topics
 ### Session 1
 - Algorithms
     * Finding a Minimum